Equity (law): India

 With this codification, the nature and tenure of the equitable reliefs available earlier have been modified to make them statutory rights and are also required to be pleaded specifically to be enforced.
-Further to the extent that these equitable reliefs have been codified into rights, they are no longer discretionary upon the courts or as the English law has it, "Chancellor's foot" but instead are enforceable rights subject to the conditions under the 1963 Act being satisfied.
-Nonetheless, in the event of situations not covered under the 1963 Act, the courts in India continue to exercise their inherent powers in terms of Section 151 of the Code of Civil Procedure, 1908, which applies to all civil courts in India.
+Further to the extent that these equitable reliefs have been codified into rights, they are no longer discretionary upon the courts but instead are enforceable rights subject to the conditions under the 1963 Act being satisfied.
+Nonetheless, in the event of situations not covered under the 1963 Act, the courts in India continue to exercise their inherent powers per Section 151 of the Code of Civil Procedure 1908, which applies to all civil courts in India.

-There is no such inherent powers with the criminal courts in India except with the High Courts in terms of Section 482 of the Code of Criminal Procedure, 1973.
-Further, such inherent powers are vested in the Supreme Court of India in terms of Article 142 of the Constitution of India which confers wide powers on the Supreme Court to pass orders "as is necessary for doing complete justice in any cause of matter pending before it".